Fraberg/Fraberg/README.md

 <details><summary>(click to toggle)</summary>
 🚧 WIP<br />

+- in js:
+  - MEVN app to list the common music tracks you are listening to with your friends.
+Using spotify/youtube APIs

 - in python:
   - program to transfer all your spotify playlists into youtube music (bc yt music > spotify)
   - program to collect credit card operations daily and classify them into GSheet (with the help of [Budget Insight API](https://www.budget-insight.com/))